kshaikh24/Horiseon-Repo-challenge-01-Kayanne-Shaikh/README.md

 # challenge01
 Horiseon website for challenge 01
-# Your Project Title
-Horiseon - Accessibility code fixes
+# Horiseon - Accessibility code fixes
 ## Description

 Horiseon's website needed to be made more accessible, so I was tasked to go through the code and make changes.